 Heading south it’s 4WD territory, and off-roaders will relish powering their way through the dunes along the soft sands of Geltwood Beach (double-check tide times and tyre pressure first).
 Extending down from Little Rock, the unbroken beauty of Canunda Beach runs for over 16km, with its wild and untamed swells providing a veritable fisherman’s feast, with salmon, sharks and mulloway all on the daily menu from here to Cape Banks.

-It’s also only a short hop over to Carpenter Rocks, where boaties will find the carpark and ramp at the end of a sandy track - before launching for big game beyond the outside reefs.
+It’s also only a short hop over to Carpenter Rocks, where boaties will find the carpark and ramp at the end of a sandy track - before launching for a big game beyond the outside reefs.

 If you’re stuck to the land, casting a line straight off Bucks Bay and the headlands will still land you a decent feed of Australian salmon, King George whiting, squid, tommy ruff, garfish and silver trevally.